 Pick one or two strategies, and learn everything you can about finding and buying investment properties through that approach.

-Now is also a good time to line up lenders for financing that support your particular strategy.
+Now is also a good time to line up hard loan lenders for house flipping financing that support your particular strategy.
 Get a pre-approval letter from your first-choice lender to submit along with your offers.

-Once you have an offer accepted, you’ll want a plan in place to fund the deal quickly and confidently (more on financing shortly).
+Once you have an offer accepted, you’ll want a plan in place to fund the deal quickly and confidently (more on financing house flipping shortly).

 Finding a Deal Sub-Checklist: